Killing of Alexander Levlovich: Convictions

-As of march, 2018, Interior Minister Arye Deri was considering stripping Dawait of his right to reside in Jerusalem under a new law permitting the revocation of residency for individuals involved in terrorist activity.
+As of march, 2018, Interior Minister Arye Deri was considering stripping Dawait of his right to reside in East Jerusalem under a new law permitting the revocation of residency for individuals involved in terrorist activity.

 Impact

 In the immediate wake of the killing, Prime Minister Binyamin Netanyahu announced that they would "use all necessary means" to "combat stone-throwers, those who hurl Molotov cocktails, and those who detonate pipe bombs and shoot fireworks with the aim of doing harm to police and civilians."
 Stating that "We will institute a system-wide change and set a new standard of deterrence and prevention."
 Levlovich's death caused Israel's Security Cabinet to act on the long-simmering issue of violent and deadly stone-throwing attacks by Palestinian youths.
 On 24 September 2015, the Security Cabinet enacted new measures against the throwing of rocks and of Molotov cocktails.
 The new regulations permit police to use Ruger rifles firing .22-caliber bullets, and to open fire when there is “an immediate and concrete danger” to civilians exists, or when the lives of security officers are threatened.
 In addition, Israel will revoke child support benefits for underage youth serving time in prison.